-Electronic Filing for Individuals
+Electronic Filing for Personal Tax Filers

 West Virginia has been a part of the Joint Federal/State Electronic Filing Program since 1993 and has seen the program popularity increase each year.